 In our research on company size, we drew from several resources, including data on company size among PPP recipients provided by Accountable.US.
 Using information on PPP loan size, jobs retained, entity type, as well as PPP loan restrictions based on company size, Accountable.US identified a group of PPP recipients that likely only support the employment of one person.
 We also conducted in-depth research on the group of borrowers that received MSLP loans of $20 million or more, determining company size through interviews with company management and employees when possible, and through data available on company websites, online databases, and business directories when direct confirmation was unavailable.

-In July 2020, the Federal Reserve Bank of Boston announced that the MSLP was fully operational.
+In July 2020, the Federal Reserve announced that the MSLP was fully operational.
 The MSLP operated through five facilities, two of which provided loans to non-profits, and three of which provided loans to for-profit businesses.
 The for-profit facilities included the Main Street New Loan Facility (MSNLF), the Main Street Priority Loan Facility (MSPLF), and the Main Street Expanded Loan Facility (MSELF).
 Borrowers could acquire new loans under MSNLF and MSPLF or increase the size of existing loans through MSELF.

 The MSLP aimed to support companies that were in good financial standing prior to the pandemic but were facing temporary financial difficulties due to the economic downturn caused by COVID-19.
 Accordingly, the Fed crafted MSLP loan terms that would assist companies with temporary cash-flow issues, offering five-year loan terms with interest payments deferred for one year and principal payments deferred for two years.
 This type of repayment schedule is highly unusual, and would be difficult, if not impossible, to obtain in the private market.